VRedBull/Data-Structures-and-Algorithms-Fundamentals/Notes/Part 3 Recursion.md

           int n=0;
           n+=x;
           cout<<x<<" "<<n<<endl;
-          fun1(x-1);              //Since this statement is at the very of the program it's a recursive function.
+          fun1(x-1);              //Since this statement is at the very end of the program it's a tail recursive 								//function.
       }
       return 0;
   }